SoftwareGuy/Ignorance/FAQ.md

 ## What is the minimum version of Mirror that Ignorance supports?

-Mirror 26 is the minimum version that Ignorance 1.4.x uses.
+Mirror 35 is the minimum version that Ignorance 1.4.x uses, while it also supports newer Mirror versions.

 ## I heard Mirror supports batching, does Ignorance take advantage of this?